-No documentation survives indicating what material was used to create the casts for these elements.
-Most likely, the left fibula and metatarsals III–V used in the casts were mirror-imaged sculptures of the right-side elements preserved in the D. carnegii paratype CM 94.
+No documentation survives indicating what material was used to create the left fibula and metatarsals III–V used in the casts.
+Most likely, these bones were mirror-imaged sculptures of the right-side elements preserved in the D. carnegii paratype CM 94.